Household Employer's Withholding Tax (Nanny Tax) Information

 What is a household employer?
 What does it mean to have household employer status?

 A household employer is an individual who employs one or more people solely for the purpose of domestic service in the home of the employer.
-For purposes of the annual filing option, the employer’s total payroll cannot exceed $5,000 per calendar quarter.
-For Virginia purposes, “household employer status” means that you meet these requirements and have registered for a Virginia household employer’s withholding tax account.
+For Virginia purposes, “household employer status” means that you meet this requirement and have registered for a Virginia household employer’s withholding tax account.
 This registration allows you to file your withholding tax on an annual basis, rather than using the quarterly or monthly filing status required for most other employers.

 How do I know if an employee qualifies as a household employee?